Why I Do What I Do

 For those who still wonder why we must care, I have a simple poem for you.
 A poem I hold dear to my heart.

-Regardless of where you identify yourself in the political spectrum and whether you agree with any of the organisations mentioned in this poem or not, one thing holds true.
+Regardless of where you identify yourself in the political spectrum and whether you agree with any of the belief systems mentioned in this poem or not, one thing holds true.
 The day we stop fighting for what’s right, is the day we give up on ourselves and on humanity.

 The Rebel-ution Foundation